 FAQ – Frequently asked questions

-The Quantarctica manual (PDF 1 MB) is a step-by-step guide to installing QGIS 2.4 and Quantarctica 2.0 and optimizing the system.
+The Quantarctica manual (PDF 1 MB) is a step-by-step guide to installing and optimizing QGIS 2.18 and Quantarctica 3.

 - What software do I need?